angrybacon/doomsday-wiki/markdown/chapters/meandeck/deck-construction.md

 ### Lion's Eye Diamond

-:card[Lion's Eye Diamond] (or LED) is an incredibly strong card that allows you, in your piles, to cheat on mana.
+:card[Lion's Eye Diamond] is an incredibly strong card that allows you, in your piles, to cheat on mana.
 It has some limitations in not allowing you to use counter magic to protect anything you cast with it but the benefits are so large that these are not a concern.
 It is one of the cards that enables the fastest wins and the most mana efficient piles in the deck.
 You should almost always run one as a core card in the deck however any more can be a liability as it has almost no use outside of piles (though there are some corner cases).

 ### Cavern of Souls